barchart/alerting-service-public/docs/content/product_overview.md

 ## Supported Environments

-This SDK provides a convenient way to interact with the Barchart Alert Service.
+This SDK provides a convenient way to interact with the Barchart Alerting Service.
 We recommend using it in JavaScript environments.

 #### Web Browsers